 According to a recent survey by Statista, the majority of the shoppers — who purchase online-, get informed about the product and make the purchase without the need for a physical environment.

-If you take it into consideration that roughly 40% of the people have access to the internet, there’s a lot of room for startups who want to run a webshop.
+If you take it into consideration that roughly 4.2 billion people have access to the internet, there’s a lot of room for startups who want to run a webshop.
 Even if we narrow it down a bit to the United States or the European Union, we can see the huge potential.
 According to findings, about two-thirds of internet users in the EU shopped online in 2016.
 The number of digital shoppers can reach 230 million in 2021 in the US.

 The Less Good News – How to Stand Out